apteryxxyz/next-ws/packages/cli/README.md

 ### 📁 Client

-To make it easier to connect to your new WebSocker server, Next WS also provides some client-side utilities.
+To make it easier to connect to your new WebSocket server, Next WS also provides some client-side utilities.
 These are completely optional, you can use your own implementation if you wish.

 ```tsx
 // layout.tsx